-Unfortunately, young adults do not know how to use social media as an effective tool for securing a job position.
-This fatal error is a make or break scenario, between being considered for a position and being rejected.
-With hope of avoiding the latter!
+Unfortunately, some young adults do not know how to use social media as an effective tool for securing a job.
+This error can mean the difference between being considered for a position and being flat-out rejected.

-According to Universum, 50% of employers use social media to gain a general idea about potential applicants.
-Two thirds of hiring decisions are based on what’s on an employee’s social platform – shocking right?
 This demonstrates that it is vital for young people to keep personal and professional social media accounts separate; keeping the personal account private and to be wary of what they choose to post online.
-It all comes down don’t post anything online you wouldn’t want your mother, let alone your future employer to see.
+If in doubt; don’t post anything online you wouldn’t want your mother, let alone your future employer, to see.